rstudio/rstudio-conf-2022-program/machine-learning/pull-bootstraps-generating-bootstrap-prediction.md

 talk_id: 22033
 talk_slug: pull-bootstraps-generating-bootstrap-prediction
 talk_type: regular
+talk_tags: [modeling, tool]
 session_slug: machine-learning
-block: 3-9-session
 # ---- Edit information below this line ----
 # The title of your talk
-talk_title: Pull Yourself Up by your Bootstraps!
-Generating bootstrap prediction intervals from a tidymodels workflow with the workboots package
+talk_title: "Pull Yourself Up by your Bootstraps!
+Generating bootstrap prediction intervals from a tidymodels workflow with the workboots package"
 # A short version of the title, suitable for small displays
 talk_title_short: Pull Yourself Up by your Bootstraps!
 Generating bootstrap prediction intervals from a tidymodels workflow with the workboots package
 # A link to your talk's materials, when ready